 Focus on breathing

-Encourage your child to breathe in slowly, count to three, hold their breath at the top, and exhale to the count of three.
+Encourage your child to breathe in slowly and count to three.
+Have them hold their breath at the top and exhale to the count of three.
 As your child breathes out, remind them to focus on their breath and pay no mind to distractions.

 Set a timed challenge

 Meditation can be difficult for little ones to fully grasp, and perhaps the hardest part is staying focused.
-To get things rolling, start with sessions in five-minute increments and challenge your child to spend five minutes being totally aware of their breathing or the guided meditation you’ve chosen.
+To get things rolling, start with sessions in five-minute increments.
+Challenge your child to spend five minutes being totally aware of their breathing or the guided meditation you’ve chosen.

 Moshi Moments, for example, are bite-sized guided meditations specifically designed to teach kids the basics of meditation.
 With gentle, yet mesmerizing narration, your little one is guided through simple techniques that help them focus on a soothing sound or their own breathing to help them relax and drift off to sleep.